When you’re looking to turbocharge your Qantas Frequent Flyer status, there are three little words you need to know: double status credits.

 Using Qantas double status credit promos to your advantage

-In every case, Qantas double status credits promotions are not open for very long – they typically run for just one week, although they can cover flights booked up to a year in advance (you also need to register for the promotion in order to collect those double status credits - once launched, the offer is usually published here).
+In every case, Qantas double status credits promotions are not open for very long – they typically run for just one week, although they can cover flights booked up to a year in advance (you also need to register for the promotion in order to collect those double status credits).

 First up, ask yourself these three key questions: